 A uniform distribution has a minimum of six and a maximum of ten.
 A sample of 50is taken.

-Find the 90th percentile for the sums.
+Find the third quartile for the sum.

 See all solutions